 In 2015, the National Highway Traffic Safety Administration (NHTSA) proposed strengthening the regulations again to make sure that all underride guards prevent cars traveling up to 35 mph from going under trucks.
 However, no action was taken on this proposal.

 Federal underride legislation was introduced in March 2021.
 The bipartisan bill would require the Department of Transportation to include front, side, and rear underride guard requirements in truck safety regulations if the bill becomes law.

 Unlike rear underride guards, there are currently no federal regulations requiring trucks to have side underride guards.
 Other countries, such as the United Kingdom, have had side underride guard requirements for decades.

 Since current truck underride regulations do not sufficiently prevent the injuries and fatalities that could result from some truck crashes, a group known as the “Road to Zero” coalition has been formed to try to get the federal government to act.
 Supporters of this coalition include the National Safety Council, MADD, AAA, and many others.

-If your loved one has died in a truck underride wreck, or if you have been hurt in such an accident, it is important to understand your rights and to fight hard for your fair and just recovery.
-Our experienced truck accident lawyers will investigate what happened to you and gather evidence for your potential truck accident case.
-We will find out who was at fault for the crash and we will determine if the truck had proper underride guards in place at the time of the accident.
-Then we will fight hard for your fair and just recovery.
+If you have been injured or a loved one has died in a truck underride wreck, it is important to understand your rights and to fight hard for your fair and just recovery.
+Our experienced Kentucky truck accident attorney will investigate what happened to you and gather evidence for your potential truck accident case.
+We will find out who was at fault for the crash, and we will determine if the truck had proper underride guards in place at the time of the accident.
+Then we will fight for your fair and just recovery.

-Please contact us today via this website or by phone to find out more about your rights and possible recovery.
-We would be pleased to meet with you and to offer you a free consultation so that you can get the information you need to make an informed decision about protecting your future.
+Please contact us online today via this website or by phone to find out more about your rights and possible recovery.
+Our truck accident attorney would be pleased to meet with you and to offer you a free consultation so that you can get the information you need to make an informed decision about protecting your future.